-Survey results have been delayed but will be available on the Ministry of Transport website at: www.transport.govt.nz/research/travelsurvey
+Survey results are published on the Ministry of Transport website at: www.transport.govt.nz/research/travelsurvey

 On behalf of the Ministry of Transport, CBG maintains a Travel Research Panel.
 It consists of people who are happy to take part in further research for the Ministry.